 By nurturing Banasthali which is today one among the most sought after and top ranking women’s universities in India with global ranking, Prof Diwakar Shastri known to one and all as “Dada” built capacities for the spirit of inquiry, creativity and moral leadership among the enrolled girl students and became their role models.
 Known for his dignified unassuming personality, gleaming intellect, meticulous planning, deep regard for punctuality, far reaching vision and

-ISA Pharmaceuticals´ Chief Scientific Officer Prof. Cornelis Melief to Present …
+ISA Pharmaceuticals´ Chief Scientific Officer Prof. Cornelis Melief Receives ES …

 Prof Joy Mukhopadhyay Talks on Colour Science & Technology at Banasthali